-- The proposal includes optional grants to localities in these states, including cities, counties, and Head Start grantees, with priority given to localities seeking to serve underserved populations.
-Total funding for these grants is as follows:
+- The proposal includes optional grants to localities in these states, including cities, counties, and Head Start grantees, with priority given to entities serving a high percentage of individuals from underserved populations.
+Funding for these grants is as follows:

 Are current providers included in the proposals for child care and UPK?
 What if they are not currently licensed?

 Yes, current providers are included.
 Under the child care proposal: